Piyushsaxena123/Lerning/README.md

 # Lerning
-How Git or Github Works
+How Git or Github Works.